bramvandenbussche/wp-bible/readme.txt

 The default bible version is `World English Bible - WEB`, if you want to change that, go to `Options | WP-Bible` and choose a version you want.

+Using another plugin that does a similar thing is not advised.

 = Usage =

 When your plugin is activated just type the usual biblical references and the plugin will find them.